 In~\cite{LiuYuMicroMacro}, Liu and Yu gave a new approach to the existence of weak shock profiles.
 The main idea is to prove that an approximate solution, based on the compressible Navier-Stokes solution and Chapman-Enskog procedure, is dynamically stable for perturbations with zero macroscopic contribution: $\int_\R (\varrho,m,E)|_{t = 0} \, dx = 0$.
 They introduce a macro-micro decomposition and an energy method which carefully extracts the dissipative effects in the macroscopic variables.
 Because positivity is propagated by the evolution, this method yields positivity of the shock profiles.
 This method was used by Yu~\cite{YuLimitShock} to analyze inviscid limits to compressible Euler solutions with initial data containing a small shock.
 These dynamical results were sharpened in~\cite{YuImproved,YuInitialLayers}.

-In~\cite{MZ08}, M{\'e}tivier and Zumbrun proved existence of shock profiles for the case of hard spheres by working directly with the steady equations and exploiting more directly the information from the compressible Navier-Stokes equations; see also the related papers on relaxation profiles \cite{metivier2009existence,metivier2012existence}.
+In~\cite{MZ08}, M{\'e}tivier and Zumbrun proved existence of shock profiles for the case of hard spheres by working directly with the steady equations and exploiting more directly the information from the compressible Navier-Stokes equations; see also the related papers on relaxation profiles:~\cite{metivier2009existence,metivier2012existence} and~\cite{CuestaWeakShocksBGKConservation,CuestaWeakShocksBGK}.
 One important aspect is that in these cases, the equation can be rewritten in the abstract form $A u' = B(u,u)$, where $A = \langle v \rangle^{-1} (v_1-s)$ and $B(u,u) = \langle v \rangle^{-1} Q(F,F)$ are both \emph{bounded} operators.
 This structure is not shared by potentials `softer' than hard spheres or operators with singular potentials; the Landau operator has both issues.